Kanye West presidential campaigns: Later developments

 On November 28, 2022, YouTuber and political commentator Tim Pool interviewed West, Fuentes, and Yiannopoulos regarding West's campaign.
 Pool showed West an article posted about Mike Pence saying that Trump was wrong for allowing anti-Semitic people to eat with him at dinner, and demanding that he apologize.
 On December 4, Yiannopoulos announced that he had parted ways with the campaign.

 In a December interview with far-right conspiracy theorist Alex Jones, West garnered significant controversy after declaring that he "loves" Adolf Hitler and denying the Holocaust, adding that "I love Jewish people, but I also love Nazis".
 Shortly after the interview, West went on to tweet a photo of a swastika intertwined with a Star of David resulting in his second suspension from Twitter.
 As of July 2023, his account has been reinstated.
 On December 5, 2022, far-right commentator and Proud Boys founder Gavin McInnes interviewed West alongside Nick Fuentes, with West saying that Hitler's reputation was crafted "by Jews".
 West further stated in the interview that society needed to be restructured around a Christian government, and that the media in the United States needed to be controlled by Christians, saying, "If you don't believe in Jesus Christ you are wrong."

 Aftermath

 Lori Kauffman, who worked on West's 2020 presidential campaign, ran for public office in Boston, Massachusetts as a Republican.
-She was formally condemned by the state's party for various offensive comments, such as calling for the exile of Jews (despite being raised Jewish herself) and expressing admiration of Hitler.
+She was formally condemned by the state's party for various offensive comments, such as calling for the exile of the Jews (despite being raised Jewish herself) and expressing admiration of Hitler.

 In West's 2025 song "WW3", West raps he "voted for Trump, not Biden", without referencing his own run.